Editorial by Industrial Quick Search

 DC Power Generator

-A DC power generator is the power supply for the EDM machining process.
-The negative terminal is connected to the tool while the positive terminal is connected to the part being machined (i.e. the workpiece).
-Different types of power generators are used such as:
+A DC power generator serves as the power supply for the EDM machining process, providing the consistent electrical energy required for spark erosion.
+In EDM, the negative terminal is typically connected to the tool electrode, while the positive terminal is attached to the workpiece.
+These precise energy discharges enable controlled material removal.
+Various types of EDM power generators are used based on application needs, including:

 • Resistance-capacitance type (RC type) relaxation generator